Betty987/FAQ-chatbot/README.md

 # HealthPal👨🏻‍⚕️

 A Healthcare and Wellness FAQ chatbot that combines MeTTa knowledge graphs with Google's Gemini 2.0 LLM for enhanced, context-aware responses.
-Features multimodal capabilities, automatic knowledge extraction, and rich interactive responses.

 ![index Preview](./assets/frontpage.png)